Rewild, rethink, and regenerate education.

 Good preparation enables flexibility for mixed-age classes I don’t want to present a rose-tinted story.
 Working with mixed ages has benefits, but younger members of the team can feel either left behind or pressured to keep up at a rate that is not in line with their developmental stage.
 I made mistakes and there were hiccups.
 Three of the four children were close in age and thus grouped together.
 For the youngest in the trio this was not always helpful and my inexperience as a teacher concerned me.
 I sought advice from primary school teachers in our local town who offered me excellent guidance.
 Guidance and inspiration from other teachers remain indispensable for my development as a teacher.

-The youngest member of the tribe didn’t officially ‘come to the table’ until he was seven.
+The youngest member of my tribe didn’t officially ‘come to the table’ until he was seven.
 Before that, he joined hands-on science classes, end of the day storytime, and he was always welcome to join classes if they interested him, but he received no formal schooling until he was seven.
 By then he was keen to become part of the gang and he learned to read in a week.
 His writing took a bit longer but starting later by UK standards did not impede his progress.
 His general knowledge was outstanding and his work ethic was excellent.
 He wanted to do well and he was mature enough to cope with the discipline of a school morning.

 We had three golden rules.